 About the Zoo

-The zoo is about a mile from the beach and sits adjacent to a protected nature reserve.
+The zoo is about 6 miles from the beach.
 Tucked just off the main highway, visitors feel like they have entered a tropical urban oasis filled with intriguing sounds from our rich diversity of exotic animals.
-Whether it's the distinctive call from our peacocks, chatter from our monkeys or the occasional roar from one of our lions, you are instantly transported out of life's hustle and bustle into our peaceable kingdom.
+Whether it's the distinctive call from our peacocks or chatter from our monkeys you are instantly transported out of life's hustle and bustle into our peaceful kingdom.

-Spread out over seven and a half acres with wide pathways, yet providing close-up views of our exhibits, the zoo also has shaded picnic areas, rest stops and benches, a seasonal concession stand, and a gift shop filled with awesome animal-themed "merch".
+Spread out over 25 acres with wide pathways, yet providing close-up views of our exhibits, the zoo also has picnic areas, rest stops and benches, a on site restaurant, and a gift shop filled with awesome animal-themed "merch".
 We are ideally suited for all ages and levels of mobility, from moms pushing strollers to seniors leisurely strolling.
 We are also disability accessible and provide free parking!

 Voted the "#1 Zoo in Alabama" for two years running, we offer more than your typical zoo experience...